-- Infertility treatment if the infertility is the result of voluntary sterilization. - Surrogate parent services. - Reversal of a tubal ligation (or its equivalent) or vasectomy.
+- Services and supplies associated with infertility treatment if the infertility is the result of voluntary sterilization. - Surrogate parent services. - Reversal of a tubal ligation (or its equivalent) or vasectomy.

 Genetic Testing

 Covered: Genetic molecular testing (specific gene identification) and related counseling are covered when both of the following requirements are met: